siren-js/spec-extensions/README.md

 ## Field Extensions

-This sections defines several extension properties to [fields].
-Since these are extensions, their presence is OPTIONAL in a Siren representation.
+This section defines several extension properties to [fields].
+Since these are extensions, their presence is OPTIONAL in Siren representations.

 [fields]: https://github.com/kevinswiber/siren#fields-1